Lucyjpjones/lj-fscr/README.md

    - os.environ.setdefault("AWS_SECRET_KEY_ID", "To be added by user")
    - os.environ.setdefault("DATABASE_URL", "To be added by user")
    - os.environ.setdefault("DISABLE_COLLECTSTATIC", "To be added by user")
+     - So heroku wil not start collecting static files.
    - os.environ.setdefault("EMAIL_HOST_PASS", "To be added by user")
    - os.environ.setdefault("EMAIL_HOST_USER", "To be added by user")
    - os.environ.setdefault("SECRET_KEY", "To be added by user")